jameshume/jehtech/src/html/mobile_comms.md

         The TMSI identifier is assigned by VLR entity after GSM mobile station establishes communication with the GSM network(i.e. Base station or BTS).
 The network then uses TMSI instead of IMSI during call processing and call management tasks.
     </p>
     <p>
-        This identifier is shorter compare to IMSI number.
+        This identifier is shorter compare[d] to IMSI number.
 Hence it is more efficient to transmit.
-The purpose to use TMSI inplace of IMSI is to provide security to the mobile subscriber, as IMSI need not have to be transmitted continuously.
+The purpose [is] to use TMSI inplace of IMSI is to provide security to the mobile subscriber, as IMSI need not have to be transmitted continuously.
     </p>
     <footer><a href="" target="_blank">IMEI vs IMSI vs TMSI-difference between IMEI,IMSI,TMSI</a>, RF Wireless World</footer>
 </blockquote>